This Day In Writing History

 The title novella told the story of Neil Klugman, an intelligent college graduate who has remained a poor, working class Jew with a low-paying job.
 He works at a library and lives with his aunt and uncle.

 Neil falls in love with Brenda Patimkin, a student at Radcliffe who comes from a wealthy Jewish family.
-What at first seems to be an uncomplicated summer romance evolves into a complex story of existential angst, as class differences begin to derail Neil and Brenda's relationship.
+What at first seems to be a simple summer romance evolves into a complex story of existential angst, as class differences begin to derail Neil and Brenda's relationship.

 Goodbye, Columbus won Roth the National Book Award.
 It would be adapted as an acclaimed feature film in 1969, starring Richard Benjamin and Ali MacGraw as Neil and Brenda.
-The book may have been celebrated by critics and most readers, but the Jewish community objected to Roth's less than flattering portrayal of some Jewish characters.
+The book may have been celebrated by critics and most readers, but some Jewish groups objected to Roth's less than flattering portrayal of some Jewish characters.

 In 1962, Philip Roth and the acclaimed black novelist Ralph Ellison appeared on a panel to discuss minority representation in literature.
 The questions directed at Roth soon turned into denunciations, and he was accused of being a self-loathing Jew.